syncfusion-content/xamarin.android-docs/xamarin-android/SfDataForm/Working-with-DataForm.md

 ![](SfDataForm_images/DataFormDictionary.png)

-Here, data form is loaded with field from dictionary.
+Here, the data form is loaded with field from dictionary.

 You can download the sample from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/DataFormDictionary837700264).